Forming a US LLC from Canada: Complete Guide (2026)

 Can I use a US LLC formation service if I live in Canada?

 Yes.
 Stripe Atlas, Firstbase, and Doola all accept Canadian residents.
-The formation process is identical to any non-resident formation.
-The formation services handle articles of organization, EIN, registered agent, and operating agreement.
-They do not address the CRA tax classification issue — that is a Canadian tax matter that requires a cross-border tax professional familiar with both CRA and IRS rules.
+Same process as any non-resident formation.
+They handle articles of organization, EIN, registered agent, and operating agreement.
+They do not address CRA tax classification.
+That's a Canadian tax matter and requires a cross-border professional who knows both systems.

 Key Takeaways

-- Canada-US is the most common cross-border founder pairing, but the CRA classifies US LLCs as corporations — creating a tax trap where effective rates reach 50-75% due to broken foreign tax credit mechanisms.
+- The CRA classifies US LLCs as corporations regardless of state.
+This creates effective tax rates of 50-75% due to broken treaty credit mechanisms.

-- Filing IRS Form 8832 to elect corporate treatment aligns the IRS and CRA classifications, restoring functional treaty credits and reducing the effective combined rate to 35-50%.
+- Filing IRS Form 8832 aligns both countries' classifications and drops the combined rate to 35-50%.

-- Canadian founders who do not need a US banking presence or US entity status may find a Canadian corporation structurally simpler — avoiding the entity mismatch entirely.
+- Canadian founders who don't need US banking or a US entity should seriously consider a Canadian corporation instead.
+It sidesteps the mismatch entirely.

-- TD Bank and RBC operate on both sides of the border, giving Canadian founders a banking advantage that other non-resident founders lack.
+- TD Bank and RBC operate cross-border, giving Canadian founders a banking advantage other non-residents lack.

 References